 For Immediate Release: March 5, 2015

-RALEIGH -- Insurance Commissioner Wayne Goodwin today announced the arrest of James Quinn, 52, of 85 Golfers Drive, Hampstead; he is charged with one count of obtaining property by false pretense.
+RALEIGH -- Insurance Commissioner Wayne Goodwin today announced the arrest of Matthew Tiernan Champney, 38, of 445 Patriots Point Lane, Swansboro; he has been charged with one count of embezzlement.

-Quinn was arrested on March 5 in Pender County and placed under a $3,500 bond.
+Champney was arrested on March 4 in Onslow County and placed under a $25,000 bond.

 The Department of Insurance employs 20 sworn state law enforcement officers dedicated to investigating and prosecuting claims of insurance and bail bonding fraud.
 Since Insurance Commissioner Wayne Goodwin took office in 2009, criminal investigators have made more than 1,000 arrests, resulting in more than 500 criminal convictions with more than 200 cases currently pending court.
 These efforts have delivered more than $61 million in restitution and recoveries for victims.